 Maybe we can’t soothe them because we are too busy saying, ‘Don’t cry’ instead of offering a hug or some time out to feel sad.

 When your child is crying, they are not feeling great.
-Dealing with sadness or tears is far easier when you offer some time and love, as opposed to telling them that it isn’t OK to cry.
+Dealing with sadness or tears is far easier when you offer some time and love instead of telling them that it isn’t OK to cry.

 How can you fix the issue together?
 How can you assist in making the tears go away?

 Be careful is the ultimate catalyst for anxiety.
-If your child is about to do something you deem unsafe, there are other ways to deal with this than simply ‘be careful.’
+If your child is about to do something you deem unsafe, there are other ways to deal with this than ‘be careful.’
 All your children hear is ‘danger!
 Do not attempt!’
-Then in ten years time, after a childhood of ‘be careful’s,’ you will sit and wonder why your kid doesn’t want to take chances.
+Then in ten years, after a childhood of ‘be careful’s,’ you will sit and wonder why your kid doesn’t want to take chances.

-Alternative ways to encourage your child to think about what they are doing are phrases such as, ‘Have a think about how you will get down from the top if you reach it,’ or, ‘notice how slippery those rocks are.’
+Alternative ways to encourage your child to think about what they are doing are phrases such as, ‘Think about how you will get down from the top if you reach it,’ or, ‘notice how slippery those rocks are.’

 Foster awareness, instead of a blanket and vert unhelpful, ‘be careful,’ which quite frankly could mean anything.
 Instill thought instead of fear.